top of page

 A conversation with a professional Loan Officer who knows your personal situation is generally has the best advice.

-For the home buyer with a signed a purchase agreement on a home, we almost always suggest you lock as soon as possible.
-The sooner you lock your rate, the less chance
+For home buyers who have signed a purchase agreement on a home, we recommend locking in your rate as soon as possible.
+The earlier you lock in your rate, the lower the risk of losing out in the Mortgage Rate game.

 What is a Rate Lock Period?